athanassios-kapralos/Alpha-Omega-Plus/PSI_FIELD_DEFINITION.md

 By representing truth as a coherence state across twelve dimensions, AΩ+ defines reasoning as the search for stable configurations within a semantic field.
 :::

+**Note:** The correspondence ψₑ ↔ ψₜ is a working hypothesis.
+High entropy correlates with instability, but low entropy does not guarantee truth coherence.
+Empirical validation is required.